 Makishi/likishi.
 The seven makishi (singular) and litishi (plural) figurines below were located in the Lusaka market by Patrick Sapallo, probably in the early 1990s.
 They were obviously made by Lunda, Luvale, Luchazi, or Chokwe artists from the NWP.
 He helped me buy, pack and send them back to New York City.
 They are not terracotta but made from multiple materials including nicely woven clothe.
 While realistic and charming, they are probably not valuable.
 Several are identified below and more will be later.
 James Kanga described the figures and the collection when he visited NYC in March 1992.
 (Height approx. 9″ / 24 cm).
 Click on the following to read James’ description: > Likishi and makishi

 A Lunda/Luvale ceremonial ax.
 Of all my art pieces, I cherish this more than another item.
-The two rows below show the ax from many angles, both horizontal and vertical.
+The two rows below show the ax from many angles.
 It was purchased at my doorstep from the artist, probably in 1964 or 1965.
-The gun symbolism and the carvings on both the head and handle are totally 100% Lunda and Luvale and almost impossible for anyone who does not know the cultures to appreciate.
-Hence I re-photoed the ax from many angles as shown in the following two rows.
-The wood is plain — not a hard wood — and a bit soiled as it has been handled by me and my friends hundreds of times over the last 50+ years.
-Thus, the ax makes a good lead for the next paragraph on true “working art” that people use, touch and appreciate.
+The gun’s symbolism and the carvings on both the head and handle show that it is 100% Lunda and Luvale and hard for anyone who does not know the cultures to appreciate.
+It was not made with a hard wood and is now a bit soiled as it has been handled by my friends hundreds of times over the last 50+ years.
+Thus, the ax makes a good lead for the next paragraph on “working art” that people use, touch and appreciate.
 (Approx. 20″ /51 cm)

 Working art.
 For the NWP and Zambia, “working” art is the norm.
 This means items that are created not just for their own sake but also for daily use.
 The middle items of the kitchen ladles with a small mortar and pestle is a good example.
 On the left are two well made and ornamented marimbas (“finger harps”).
 These are played all over south central Africa and a friend, James Kanga, plays them excellently.
 The four small wooden heads on the right are obviously ornamental and their provenance of where I got them from is not known.